Deploy Mattermost on Kubernetes#

 Note

-While file names are provided, your file names can be different.
-The file names in this tutorial are used for clarity and organization.
+While file names are provided, your file names may be different.
+The file names in this tutorial are intended for clarity and organization.

 Some of the most commonly-used fields include: